 Munz, Kurt P. and Vicki G. Morwitz (2018), "Spreading of Alternatives Without A Perception of Choice," Individual paper presented at the Society for Consumer Psychology Conference Dallas, TX.

-Choosing an option leads to more favorable attitudes toward that option (and more negative attitudes toward rejected options) compared to before a choice.
+Choosing a product leads to more favorable attitudes toward it (and more negative attitudes toward rejected options) compared to before a choice.
 This “post-choice spreading of alternatives” has been explained in terms of cognitive dissonance theory.
-Researchers have recently claimed that only a perception of having made a choice (vs. actual choice) is required to observe this spreading effect.
-We demonstrate that even this perception is not necessary: spreading of alternatives can occur absent choice or a self-perception of having chosen.
-Spreading depends on accepting an outcome, rather than on the behavior of choosing.
-People normally accept the outcomes of their own choices, but they can also accept outcomes without believing they chose them personally.
-Thus, a phenomenon long thought to result from choice may not require choice at all.
+Researchers have recently claimed that only a perception of having made a choice (vs. actual choice) is required for this spreading effect.
+We demonstrate in three experiments that even this perception is not necessary: spreading of alternatives can occur absent choice or a perception of having chosen.
+Thus, self-perceiving choice agency may not be prerequisite for dissonance, as previously believed.